rafalwrzeszcz-wrzasqpl/pl.wrzasq.parent/parent-internal/src/site/markdown/guide/setup.md

 -   `aws-s3` for releases;
 -   `aws-s3-snapshot` for snapshots.

-Keep in mind that access to the repositories is restricted and you need to set it for yourself locally by defining `<server>` entries in `~/.m2/settings.xml`.
+Keep in mind that access to the repositories is restricted, and you need to set it for yourself locally by defining `<server>` entries in `~/.m2/settings.xml`.